junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-03-01-Calculus-3-2-graph_derivative.md

 ---
 title: Calculus 3-2 Overview
 subtitle: Graph and Derivative
-tags: ["Calculus 3", "class overview"]
+tags: ["calculus", "calculus 3", "overview"]
 ---
 The main topics covered in this course included: